Cookie Consent

 #2 Liability cap

-This sets a maximum limit on the amount of damages that one party can recover from the other.
-The cap can be a fixed amount, a multiple of the contract value, or some other calculation.
+This sets a limit on the amount of damages one party can recover from the other.
+The exact amount depends on your arrangement with your counterparty.
+You can choose a fixed amount, but a multiple of the contract value is also commonplace.

 #3 Exclusions